Strabox/Easyuino/README.md

 Easyuino is a library that offers a modular and set of APIs to several sensors and devices that connects to Arduino (e.g: Relays, RGB Leds, Ultrasonic Modules, Water Detectors, ...).

-The Easyuino library has 4 fundamental goals:
+The Easyuino library has 5 fundamental goals:
+1. Easy to integrate in your favorite IDEs because it works like a common Arduino library
-1. Facilitate the use of several common sensors and devices by beginners but provide a useful API for other users
+2. Facilitate the use of several common sensors and devices by beginners but provide a useful API for a bit more advanced users
-2. Use minimum code and memory footprint (due to controllers flash and sram memory constraints) while maintaining a simple API to extend and develop
+3. Use minimum code and memory footprint (due to controllers flash and sram memory constraints) while maintaining a simple API to extend and develop
-3. Put all the sensors API under the same mental/use model to facilitate and speed up the users interest to get new sensors and devices that instigate learning of programming and electronics (Basically support the Arduino foundation ideas)
+4. Put all the sensors API under the same mental/use model to facilitate and speed up the users interest to get new sensors and devices that instigate learning of programming and electronics (Basically support the Arduino foundation ideas)
-4. Having fun using Easyuino as much as I have developing it!!!
+5. Having fun using Easyuino as much as I have developing it!!!

 ## Sensors and Devices Support

 The development of the library, including fixes and addition of new sensors/devices, will be done depending on:
 - My time availability (Now I am doing my Masters Degree Thesis in Computer Science and Engineering that stoles a good slice of my time)
-- Interest of people in my Easyuino work
+- Interest of people in Easyuino

 Important: Nevertheless I will accept suggestions for interesting devices/sensors to develop and if there are a lot of interest I will start prioritize them

-Contact Channels: TODO
+Contact Channels:
+- Email: easyuino@gmail.com

 ### Already Implemented, Documented and Tested = Ready to Use